SEDERS FOR YOU

 And Lord I know I'm one.

-The seder happens ev'ry year
+The Seder happens ev'ry year

 You can wear your new blue jeans